Skip to Main Content

 What are typical day rates for Jakarta crew?

 Jakarta crew day rates in IDR run roughly Rp 2.5–4 million for camera assistants and electricians, Rp 4–7 million for gaffers and key grips, Rp 7–15 million for directors of photography, and Rp 10–20 million for production designers.
 At a typical exchange rate of Rp 15,000–16,000 per USD, that's broadly USD 150–250 for technicians, USD 250–450 for senior grips and gaffers, USD 450–950 for DOPs, and USD 650–1,300 for production designers.
 Add 10–15% on top for Indonesian payroll obligations (BPJS Kesehatan, BPJS Ketenagakerjaan, PPh 21 income tax) handled by your local production service company.
 Equipment rental, location fees, and base-camp logistics are meaningfully cheaper than Bangkok, Kuala Lumpur, or Singapore for equivalent specifications.
-The Indonesian cash rebate offsets up to 30% of qualifying local spend for productions that meet the program thresholds.
+Indonesia has no cash rebate to offset these costs — the saving is in the base rates themselves, which run roughly 30–40% below Thailand for an equivalent crewed shoot.

 Ready to Roll